NotAShelf/notashelf.dev/apps/notashelf.dev/posts/vibe-coding.md

 use case is acting as assistants, not replacements.
 Using them well requires clarity, and not vibes.

-What I take issue with in the usage of such tools is I do not trust most developers to draw the line clearly.
+What I take issue with in the usage of such tools is that I **do not trust** most developers to draw the line clearly.
 The most common and dare I say natural response to the task often is something along the lines of "well I used it for prototyping and it worked, it can probably handle the production code as well" and to me that violates a contract of trust.